Hook Runtime Bootstrap Model

 Migration Direction

-truth: runtime artifacts built and executed from the checked-out
+Runtime artifacts are built and executed from the checked-out coding-ethos